University of Salford: University status

 The Royal College of Advanced Technology became the University of Salford on 10 February 1967, when Queen Elizabeth II handed over the institution's Royal Charter.
 A multistorey chemistry tower was built in the 1960s between the Peel Building and the Salford Library, Museum and Art Gallery, but it was pulled down in the 1980s due to the damage it was causing to the foundations of these nearby buildings.
 The first Vice-Chancellor was Clifford Whitworth, after whom the university's main library is named.
 The first Chancellor was Prince Philip, Duke of Edinburgh, who remained the university's chancellor until 1991.
 Prince Philip took a keen interest in the university and he visited the university's award-winning acoustics laboratories in 2008.
 The breakaway University College Salford merged with the University of Salford in 1996, to form a single institution.

-In 2012, the University of Salford announced a partnership with the UK's biggest arms company, (BAE Systems), and four other universities in northwestern England (Liverpool, Manchester, UCLAN and Lancaster) in order to work on the Gamma Programme, which aims to develop "autonomous systems".
 On 5 September 2016, Salford was represented for the third time on University Challenge and faced the Open University.
 The all male team, who sported the poet John Cooper Clarke as a mascot lost 210 to 115 points.